yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                     + " in explicit task " + r.task);

         } else {
-            // This not being started from an existing activity, and not part
-            // of a new task...  just put it in the top task, though these days
-            // this case should never happen.

             targetStack = computeStackFocus(r, newTask);
             targetStack.moveToFront("addingToTopTask");
             ActivityRecord prev = targetStack.topActivity();